Skip to content

 Step 1: Create a service component

 1. Go to https://console.choreo.dev/ and sign in.
-This opens the project home page.
+This opens the Project Home page.

-3. On the Components page, click on the Service card.
+3. Click the Service card.

 Field Value

-Name Ballerina Greeter
+Component Display Name Ballerina Greetings

-Description Sends greetings
+Description Send greetings

 Note